mozilla/cargo-vet/book/src/wildcard-audit-entries.md

 approved by a trusted individual who will enforce the criteria.

 Wildcard audits can be added with `cargo vet certify` using the `--wildcard` option.
-This sets the `end` date to one year in the future.
-Once added (whether manually or by `cargo vet certify --wildcard`), the `end` date can be updated to one year in the future using the `cargo vet renew CRATE` command. `cargo vet renew --expiring` can be used to automatically update _all_ audits which would expire in the next six weeks or have already expired.
+By default, this sets the `end` date to one year in the future.
+Once added (whether manually or by `cargo vet certify --wildcard`), the `end` date can be updated to one year in the future using the `cargo vet renew CRATE` command. `cargo vet renew --expiring` can be used to automatically update _all_ audits which would expire in the next six weeks or have already expired, and don't have `renew = false` specified.

 ## `user-id`